 - Online e-mail and a 24/7 helpline is provided.
 We recommend that you do not call the school with questions.
 The FAST helpline will be better equipped to answer your questions.

 - There will be a charge assessed by FAST, which must be paid by credit card before submitting your Financial Aid application.

 - After completing the online application, you will be required to upload or mail your most recently filed tax returns for both state and federal taxes with all schedules and W-2s/1099s to:

 Attn: FAST Processing Center

-- Financial Aid applications will be accepted from the first day of open enrollment until February 28th.
-The pool of Financial Aid is limited so families should apply timely in order to have an increased chance of being rewarded Financial Aid.
+- Financial Aid applications will be accepted for returning families from the first day of open enrollment until the last day of January.
+Families new to Chapelgate, who are applying for admission to the Academy and wish to be considered for Financial Aid, should apply as early as possible during the application for admissions process because they must be prepared to begin tuition payments by July 20 or within seven (7) days of admission/acceptance.
+The pool of Financial Aid is limited so families should apply in a timely manner to have an increased chance of being rewarded Financial Aid.